The Incomplete Guide to The Rising Stars of the Bulgarian Startup Ecosystem

-This founded in 2016 project has not been very visible so far.
+This founded in 2015 project has not been very visible so far.
 Mediahub is part of a larger group of different technological solutions related to IPTV (Internet Protocol Television).
 Mediahub in particular is a platform and infrastructure for video and TV content on demand.
 It has three components video editing, storage and distribution via desktop, smart TV and soon mobile application for end users.
 The high-end technology behind the platform has cut off any latency.
 The most interesting fact, however, is that Dobromir Ivanov and Moni Dotchev, who recently exited their gaming company Imperia Onilne, are investors in Mediahub.
-Mediahub already delivers service to local cable network operators and is planing expansion of its global client base in 2019.

 Motoreta Group is the first Bulgarian company with its own brand electric scooters.
 Designed in Ruse, tested in the U.K. and licensed in Europe, the Motoretta mopeds were officially presented in 2017.
 The first model D1 was released in 2016.
 The scooter weights around 40 kg and the battery lasts for up to 60 km.
 Motoretta was created by the young female entrepreneur Desislava Nikolova.